pachyderm/pachyderm/doc/reference/pipeline_spec.md

 }
 ```

-#### Atom Input

-Atom inputs are deprecated in Pachyderm 1.8.1+.
-They have been renamed to PFS inputs.
-The configuration is the same, but all instances of `atom` should be changed to `pfs`.

 #### PFS Input

-**Note:** PFS inputs are only available in versions of Pachyderm 1.8.1+.
-If you are using an older version of Pachyderm, see atom inputs instead.
+**Note:** Atom inputs were renamed to PFS inputs in 1.8.1.
+If you are on an older version of Pachyderm, replace every instance of `pfs` with `atom`, and it will function the same way.

 PFS inputs are the simplest inputs, they take input from a single branch on a
 single repo.